 The quickest way to get to the Olympic Peninsula is through Edmonds, then across Puget Sound via the Edmonds-Kingston Ferry.

 The Edmonds-Kingston ferry leaves from downtown Edmonds about every 40 minutes during the day.
 Click here for more information about the Washington State Ferries, and the Edmonds-Kingston Ferry.

 This is a very popular route and you may encounter backups for cars and trucks during commute times and on the weekends at popular travel times.
 Bicycles and motorcycles always board first, and there's never a backup for foot traffic, so if you can leave your car behind, you'll be ahead!

 Community Transit provides bus service throughout Snohomish County, plus routes to Bothell, Bellevue, Seattle.
 Commuter routes also serve Seattle during peak periods.

 The Burlington Northern Railroad tracks run through Edmonds near the waterfront.
 Both Amtrak and Sounder (Sound Transit commuter service) use these tracks.

 The Sounder commuter train, part of Sound Transit, runs four times from Edmonds (actually starting in Everett, stopping at Mukilteo and Edmonds) to Seattle each weekday morning and four times from Seattle to Edmonds (and beyond to Everett) each evening.
-For schedule information for morning runs soutbound to Seattle Click here.
-For schedule information for evening runs northbound from Seattle Click here.
+Special trains run to and from some Mariners Baseball games.

-Additionally, two Amtrak runs each direction take commuters for the same fare as Sounder.
+Additionally, two Amtrak runs each direction take commuters.
 That schedule information is also on the schedule pages referenced above.

 Amtrak stops in Edmonds on runs both north and south between Seattle and Vancouver, BC.